• Skip to primary navigation

 • About

-When it comes to restaurant appetizers I don’t think anything is ordered more often than Shrimp Cocktail.
+When it comes to restaurant appetizers I don’t think anything is ordered more often than a classic shrimp cocktail recipe.

 And my classic version boasts big, plump, succulent, perfectly-cooked shrimp that is so easy to make that you’ll never look at this appetizer the same way again.

-overhead view of shrimp cocktail on ice with cocktail sauce and a lemon wedge
+Overhead view of the shrimp cocktail recipe on ice with cocktail sauce and a lemon wedge.

 Follow my recipe to make this restaurant-quality shrimp cocktail with a classic lemony-horseradish cocktail sauce that never disappoints!